pi1541/Pi1541/README.md

 # Pi1541 - Circle ported, ready for new features

-This is an optional port of Pi1541 to the current Circle bare metal library (as of Jan.
+This is an optional port of Pi1541 (V1.24) to the current Circle bare metal library (as of Jan.
 2024, Version 45.3.1).

 As almost all Pi model specific bindings which have a counterparts in Circle have been removed.
 This allows to use the potential of Circle to extend Pi1541 with new functionalities.
 Some ideas:
 - Webserver to download images
-- Pi4/400 and 5 (later, once supported by Circle)
+- Support for Pi5 (later, once supported by Circle)
 - ...

 Credits to Stephen (@pi1541) [Pi1541](https://cbm-pi1541.firebaseapp.com/) and [Pi1541-github](https://github.com/pi1541/Pi1541), Rene (@rsta2) [circle](https://github.com/rsta2/circle), Stephan (@smuehlst) [circle-stdlib](https://github.com/smuehlst/circle-stdlib) for the brilliant base packages!

 Status
 ------
-Currently only tested for
+The following is supposed to work no the the circle based _V1.24c_, as I've tested those functions a bit:
-- Raspberry models 3B+, PiZero 2W, 4: successful load (JiffyDOS) of some games with fastloaders and GEOS
+- Pi1541 on Raspberry models 3B+, PiZero 2W, 4: successful load (JiffyDOS) of some games with fastloaders and GEOS
 - LCD Display SSD1306
+- Rotary Input
 - Option A HW Support
 - Buzzer sound output
-- PWM/DMA Soundoutput
+- PWM/DMA Soundoutput (sounds nicer than in legacy codebase, IMHO)
-- USB Keyboard and USB Massstorage, Keyboard supports plug-and-play, Massstorage not fully plug-and-play
+- USB Keyboard and USB Massstorage (improved over original, see also Bugs below)
-- if enabled, Ethernet or WiFi starts and seeks for a DHCP server, Webserver runs, but one can only control the led so far
+- Ethernet or WiFi network (if configured) starts and seeks for a DHCP server, Webserver runs, but one can only control the led so far
-- Rotary Input

 Note that Option B hardware (split IECLines) of Pi1541 is not tested (I don't have the necessay hardware).
 The code uses `<somePin>.SetMode(GPIOModeInput)` method.
 This should neither activate _PullUp_ nor _PullDown_ for any of the respective input pins.
 <p>

 If enabled (see below), network is activated in the background.
 For Wifi it may take a few seconds to connect and retreive the IP Address via DHCP.